 In 1974, Bill Raveis opened the first William Raveis Real Estate office in a room above a grocery store.
-Today, William Raveis Real Estate, Mortgage & Insurance is one of the top companies in the nation and a full service real estate, mortgage and insurance brokerage with over 3,500 sales associates and 110 offices throughout the Northeast, annual real estate sales of nearly $8.1 billion and a total mortgage volume of over $9 billion.
-William Raveis Real Estate is ranked the No. 1 Family-Owned Real Estate Company in the Northeast, the No. 3 Largest Family-Owned Real Estate Company in the United States and the 8th Largest Real Estate Company in the Nation based on 2013 sales volume by REAL Trends.
+Today, William Raveis Real Estate, Mortgage & Insurance is one of the top companies in the nation and a full service real estate, mortgage and insurance brokerage with over 4,000 sales associates and 120 offices throughout the Northeast, annual real estate sales of nearly $9 billion and a total mortgage volume of over $10 billion.
+William Raveis Real Estate is ranked the No. 1 Family-Owned Real Estate Company in the Northeast, and the 9th Largest Real Estate Company in the country per REAL Trends 2017.
 Additionally, Bill Raveis was named Entrepreneur of the Year from the Ernst & Young company and has served on the Board of Directors for the National Association of REALTORS®.

 Candy is a native of Connecticut and started her volunteer life as a teenager helping in the local hospital each summer and raising funds with her mother for the American Cancer Society.
 She has given timeless service to the Boards of Special Olympics of Connecticut, Woodfield Family Services, Grasmere Elder Care, The Fairfield Christmas Tree Festival, Near & Far Aid Association in Connecticut.
 She is one of the founders, a former president and has committed 35 years to The Fairfield Christmas Tree Festival - an organization dedicated to raising funds for agencies that help women and children in crisis, the homeless, housing for the mentally challenged and critical care.
 The Near and Far Aid Association provides funding for projects that address the causes and effects of poverty in Fairfield County.
 Candy has held many positions during her 33-year board tenure including chairing both the heralded Southport-Westport Antique Show and the Designer House Tour.